BiggusVickus/Tamarsite-commit-mocker/README.md

 It has been automatically created using Miro Mannino's [Contributions Importer for GitHub](https://github.com/miromannino/contributions-importer-for-github)

-This mock repo is to track my commits to my volleyball assosiation's website: www.vvtamar.nl
+This mock repo is to track my commits to my volleyball association's website: www.vvtamar.nl

 ## Notice